NethermindEth/Forta-Agents/DYDX-Bots/Perpetual-Large-Deposits-Withdrawals/README.md

 - DYDX-1-1

-- Fired when `LogDeposit` event is emitted on dYdX perpetual contract with a large quantizied amount.
+- Fired when `LogDeposit` event is emitted on dYdX perpetual contract with a large quantized amount.
 - Severity is always set to "Info".
 - Type is always set to "Info".
 - Metadata contains: